 Gaetano Sciolari Lens Chandelier

-Materials: Massive brass and 42 crystal glass discs.
+Materials: Many massive brass rods and parts.
+42 crystal glass discs.
 Bakelite sockets.

 Height: 82 cm / 32.28”